 - Program Departure Day: SUNDAY

 - Arrival/Departure Airport: Port Elizabeth International Airport, Port Elizabeth, South Africa (CODE: PLZ)

 Return airport transfers depart the reserve either Saturday 9 am or Sunday 6 pm.
 Accommodation can be arranged near the airport on the Saturday night if your flight departs on Sunday.

 Accommodation & Meals

-Wildlife Project in Port Elizabeth will be accommodated in shared staffing accommodation which is separated by gender.
-Bedding is provided, but we recommend that volunteers bring their own sleeping bag.
-Toiletries, towels and any personal hygiene equipment are the volunteer’s responsibility.
+Volunteers on the Wildlife Project in Port Elizabeth will be accommodated in shared staff accommodation, separated by gender.
+Bedding is provided, however, we recommend that volunteers bring their own sleeping bag.
+Toiletries, towels and any personal hygiene items are the volunteer’s responsibility.

 Includes three meals per day - all the volunteers at the reserve will have breakfast, lunch and dinner together, in the dining area.
 Breakfast generally consists of coffee, toast and cereal.
-Dinners consist of wholesome South African food which could include dishes such as stews, casseroles, as well as vegetables and salad.
-Special dietary requirements can be catered for, but volunteers need to tell us in advance.
+Dinner consists of wholesome South African food which could include dishes such as stews, casseroles, as well as vegetables and salad.
+Special dietary requirements can be catered for but volunteers need to tell us in advance.
 There are many delis, cafes and markets where volunteers can buy lunch and weekend meals for under $5.